gubasso/docs-n-notes/it/rust/rust.md

 - [Introduction to Axum - Brooks Builds - Playlist](https://www.youtube.com/playlist?list=PLrmY5pVcnuE-_CP7XZ_44HN-mDrLQV4nS)
 - Follow examples at: https://github.com/tokio-rs/axum/tree/main/examples

+## Crates Types / Compilation

+1. **bin** :
+- **Description** : This crate type is used to create an executable binary.
+When you set your crate type to `bin`, it means you're building a stand-alone executable that can be run directly from the command line.
+- **Generated Files** : The output is a binary executable file, typically without an extension (e.g., `my_executable`).
+2. **lib** :
+- **Description** : This creates a Rust library.
+The `lib` crate type can be used to generate a static or dynamic library, depending on the target settings.
+- **Generated Files** : The primary output will be a `lib<name>.rlib` file, which is an intermediate Rust library format used for further compilation steps.
+3. **dylib** :
+- **Description** : This creates a dynamic library that other Rust code can link against.
+The `dylib` type generates a shared library that contains Rust code and metadata.
+- **Generated Files** : The output is a `lib<name>.so` file on Linux.
+This file can be dynamically linked by other Rust applications or libraries.
+4. **staticlib** :
+- **Description** : This creates a static library containing all of the local crate's code along with all upstream dependencies.
+It’s typically used to link Rust code into a non-Rust application statically.
+- **Generated Files** : The output is a `lib<name>.a` file on Linux.
+This archive file can be statically linked into other applications, providing all necessary code and dependencies.
+5. **cdylib** :
+- **Description** : This creates a dynamic system library, which can be loaded by other programming languages (e.g., C, Python).
+It’s useful for creating libraries that will be used in a mixed-language environment.
+- **Generated Files** : The output is a `lib<name>.so` file on Linux.
+This shared library can be dynamically loaded by non-Rust applications.
+6. **rlib** :
+- **Description** : This crate type is used to create a Rust library file that acts as an intermediate artifact.
+It contains Rust-specific metadata and is used by the Rust compiler for further compilation.
+Unlike `staticlib`, `rlib` files are not meant to be directly linked into non-Rust applications.
+- **Generated Files** : The output is a `lib<name>.rlib` file.
+This file includes both compiled code and Rust-specific metadata needed for subsequent compilation steps.

+### Summary:

+- **bin** : Generates an executable binary (e.g., `my_executable`).
+- **lib** : Generates a Rust library, typically resulting in a `lib<name>.rlib` file.
+- **dylib** : Generates a dynamic library for Rust, resulting in a `lib<name>.so` file.
+- **staticlib** : Generates a static library for use in non-Rust applications, resulting in a `lib<name>.a` file.
+- **cdylib** : Generates a dynamic system library for use in other languages, resulting in a `lib<name>.so` file.
+- **rlib** : Generates an intermediate Rust library file, resulting in a `lib<name>.rlib` file.

+Each crate type serves a specific purpose in Rust's ecosystem, providing flexibility in how Rust code is compiled, linked, and integrated with other systems and languages.
+If you have any specific questions about these types or their uses, feel free to ask!

 [^1]: https://www.youtube.com/watch?v=VuVOyUbFSI0 "Rust to Postgres Database with SQLX - Rust Lang Tutorial 2021 - Jeremy Chone"
 [^2]: https://doc.rust-lang.org/rust-by-example/error/option_unwrap/question_mark.html "Unpacking options with ?"